Durham University Library: Expansion on Palace Green

-Additional bequeathed or donated collections during the 1850s (most notably by Martin Routh in 1854, Edward Maltby in 1856 and Thomas Mastermann Winterbottom in 1859) led to a further expansion of the library, with the upper two floors of the Exchequer Building (former Bishoprick Law Courts from 1450) being occupied.
-As the library's stock further expanded, more space was gradually needed, with a nineteenth-century lecture block eventually becoming part of the library.
-A major extension to the Palace Green Library in 1966 designed by architect George Pace provided a reading room and new storage space for the University Library.
+A major extension to the Palace Green Library in 1968 designed by architect George Pace provided a reading room and new storage space for the university library; this is now known as the Pace Building.
+In 1978 the Diocesan Registry building was taken over by the library, becoming the Music Library.
 With no possibility of further expansion on the peninsula, the decision was taken to extend the library building on the university's science site, which became the Main Library in 1983.